andymeneely/victory-point-salad/docs/Instructions.md

 Endgame
 -------

 When you reach Endgame, resolve the Blocker cards.
+Give the Pay Up! card to the Starting Player.

 If any players cannot remove their Blocker (i.e. they cannot trash enough food), then the blocker stays on their tableau through the end of the game.

 When you draw the Endgame card, place all Payoff cards face-up on table for purchase alongside with any other Special cards.
 These are available for purchase until the end of the game.

-Hand the "Pay Up!" card to the current player - this is the "Starting Player".
-At any time, a player may declare "Game End", in which all other players after the Starting Player get one more turn.
-Game End is automatically ends when no more Payoff cards are available for pickup.
+At any time, a player may declare "Game Over", in which play continues player to the right of the player with the "Pay Up!" card.
+(Note that this may or may not be the Starting Player if the card has changed hands.)